mjharris95/perceived-experts/README.md

 process-user-labels.R script that takes in raw tags for user profiles and translates them into user categories.
 Also calculates interrater reliability.
 Inputs: user-labels.csv, validate-users2.csv, and validate-users3.csv (in user-lab folder).
 Outputs: user-labels-processed.csv, validate-users2-processed.csv, validate-users3-processed.csv, and validate-users-all.csv (in user-lab folder)

 grab-tweets.R loops through dataframes of tweets to retrieve tweets by users in the pro- and anti-vaccine communities.
-Output: tweets_by_users_in_network-bigmods.csv
+Output (not included due to data sharing agreement): tweets_by_users_in_network-bigmods.csv

 link-analysis.R is a script to extend shortened URLs and check whether links are low quality or academic